firebase/genkit/docs/rag.md

 following:

-1. Split up large documents into smaller documents so that only relevant portions are used to augment your prompts – “chunking”.
+1. Split up large documents into smaller documents so that only relevant portions are used to augment your prompts – "chunking".
 This is necessary because many LLMs have a limited context window, making it impractical to include entire documents with a prompt.